1910 – 1916

 Gabelsbergerstrasse, Luisenstrasse, Munich

-In accordance with the state of building technology at the time, the partition walls can be shifted by strengthening the reinforced concrete ceilings with steel girders, allowing flexible use.
+In keeping with the state of the art in building technology at the time, the reinforced concrete ceilings were reinforced with steel girders to make the partition walls movable and allow for flexible use.

 Friedrich von Thiersch was Professor of Architecture from 1879 until his death in 1921, and Rector of the Technical University of Munich from 1906 to 1908.

 When the number of students rose sharply around 1900, he was commissioned to expand the university and, starting in 1907, planned the first major extension at the corner of Gabelsbergerstrasse and Luisenstrasse.

 Since its completion in 1916, the 37-meter high clock tower, now a listed building, has stood over the building complex.

 The tower portal with its allegorical representation of technology and art was designed by Ernst Pfeifer.